 How to Do It

-Raise your legs up, with your knees bent, so that your thighs are perpendicular to the ground and your knees are bent at a 90-degree angle.
+- Raise your legs up, with your knees bent, so that your thighs are perpendicular to the floor and your knees are bent at a 90-degree angle.

 How Much Weight?